In this post, we will cover how to install Putty (ssh client) on Linux and will also show how to use putty to connect to remote servers.

 Click on Open to connect to your public cloud Linux Server,

-Great, above screen confirms that we have successfully ssh to access our Ubuntu Linux server hosted in AWS public cloud.
-That’s all from this tutorial, please do share your feedback and comments.
+Great, above screen confirms that we have successfully able to ssh to access our Ubuntu Linux server hosted in AWS public cloud.

 Also Read : How to Edit PDF Files in Linux Desktop